Frequency-doubled Nd:YAG MOPA laser system with programmable rectangular pulses up to 200 microseconds: Results and discussion

 \section{Results and discussion}

 Fig.~\ref{fig_time_profile} demonstrates the pulse shaping capabilities of the MOPA laser system.
 The first row depicts the time profile of the amplifier seed, generated by amplitude modulation of the master oscillator output using the AOM.
 The second and third rows depict the pulse time profile after a double-pass through the pre-amplifier module and single pass through the main-amplifier module, respectively.
 The last row displays the time profile of the SH.
 To avoid self-lasing caused by amplifying fluorescence from the pre-amplifier in the second gain module, we reduce the pump length in the main-amplifier.
 The upper limit for the pump length of the amplified 1064~nm pulse is related to the pulse length of the pump diodes.
-The amplified pulse is shorter than the pump diode current pulse because of the build up time of 100~$\mu$s, as can be seen in the cw seed column of panels.
-After roughly 100~$\mu$s for the pre-amplifier and 300~$\mu$s for the amplifier, a steady state is reached that leads to a flat time profile.
+The amplified pulse is shorter than the pump diode current pulse because of the build up time of 100~$\mu$s, illustrated in the cw seed column of panels.
+As can be seen in the left column of Fig.~\ref{fig_time_profile}, after roughly 100~$\mu$s for the pre-amplifier and 300~$\mu$s for the amplifier, a steady state is reached that leads to a flat time profile.
 This indicates an equilibrium between populating the upper level of the Nd:YAG gain medium using pump diodes and depleting it by stimulated emission.
-Compared to the 1064 nm pulse, the shape of the 532 nm pulse is further shortened in the nonlinear second harmonic generation process.
+A small pedestal at the beginning of the amplified fundamental pulse is caused by the smaller extinction ratio of the shaping VVA, while the gating VVA is switched.
+The nonlinear second harmonic generation process strongly suppresses the pedestal and further shortens the shape of the 532~nm pulse compared to the 1064~nm pulse.